 Is Conditional Love Really Love?

 Unconditional love sounds great, but what is it?
 We refer to it all the time.
 For example, have you ever heard someone say, “If you do this for me, I’ll love you forever?”
 It’s a joke, of course, but it points up a common fallacy about unconditional love.
 If you have to earn love and there are strings attached, it isn’t unconditional, and it may not even be genuine love.
 When love is based on genuine care, appreciation, and respect for one another, you don’t just stop loving someone just because they didn’t do something that you wanted.

 Unconditional love is love without condition.
 You might define unconditional love as loving someone:

 The definition of unconditional love makes it clear that you don’t love someone else for temporary reasons.
 The basis of unconditional love can’t be what someone does, where someone is, or how much time goes by.
 So, what is it?

-Unconditional love comes from your recognition and appreciation of who someone is as a person.
+Unconditional love comes from your recognition, respect, and appreciation of who someone is as a person.
 You may love your child unconditionally based on your role as their parent.
-It's an unselfish love that is given for the other person's benefit rather than your own.
+It’s a selfless love that is given for the other person’s benefit rather than your own.

 What Would Unconditional Love Look Like?

 This unconditional love definition explains why we behave the way we do when we love unconditionally.
 Here are some of the things you might notice if someone has that kind of love for you.